KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/Kratos_Input_Files_And_IO.md

 ## Introduction

-In the first tutorial you have successfully used Kratos to solve a few simple problems.
-The GiD preprocessor was used to create the input files for Kratos.
+In the first tutorial you have successfully installed Kratos and confirmed it was working, but in order to run a real simulation you will need some files that define your problem.
 There are three different types of files that compose a Kratos case:
 * `.py`: A python script to run Kratos
 * `.json`: Contains settings for Kratos
 * `.mdpa`: Contains the model part information

-These files where created by the GUI and used to directly start the simulation.
+These files are usually created by a GUI (GiD, Salome, Flowgraph) and used to directly start the simulation.
 In this tutorial we will have a closer look at the input files and their content.
 Also we will use Kratos without GUI but directly from the command line.

+For this tutorias, you can download the input files for a simple structural mechanics case [here](https://github.com/KratosMultiphysics/Documentation/tree/master/Workshops_files/Kratos_Workshop_2019/Sources/2_Kratos_input_files_and_IO).**

 This is a first step in order to customize the input files for Kratos to special use cases as it will be done in the following tutorials and the more flexible usage of Kratos beyond the GUI.

-You can download the input files for a simple structural mechanics case [here](https://github.com/KratosMultiphysics/Documentation/tree/master/Workshops_files/Kratos_Workshop_2019/Sources/2_Kratos_input_files_and_IO).**

 ## The Kratos python script
 The main file of a Kratos simulation is a python script.
 It is responsible to load the required Kratos applications and to call the main Kratos functionalities as desired by the user.